Thank you for reading our post, please rate this article at the end.

 7. Tend to Your Pets or Keep Them Leashed

 Do you love camping with your furry friend?
-Pets can go wild when let free in the forest.
-They can run around and provoke hungry bears.
+When let free in the forest, pets can run wild, provoking hungry bears.

 If a bear is hungry and feels provoked, it can attack and eat your innocent pet.
 While this is rare, it can still happen.